The White Tower

 Excerpt: Chapter One

-NYALIS COULD HEAR the faint rustling of the corax’s wings behind him, and the sound of their approach sent a shiver racing down his spine.
+N YALIS HEARD THE cry of the corax behind him, and the sound of their approach sent a shiver racing down his spine.
 They were still some distance back, but it wouldn’t take the winged trackers long to catch up.
-The thought of what would happen if they found him was as chilling as the patches of ankle deep snow that threatened to slow his pace.
+The thought of what would happen if they found him was as chilling as the patches of ankle-deep snow threatening to slow his pace.

 Few had ever seen the corax’s dark wings.
 Those who had lived only long enough to regret it.
 Nyalis knew all too well what these creatures were capable of, having been hunted by them before.
-They were the eyes of the White Tower, their watchers, a twisted amalgamation of night raven and reptile.
+They were the eyes of the White Tower, a twisted amalgamation of night-raven and reptile.
 Their dark, guttural caws echoed off the mountain peaks behind him, clear as the baying of bloodhounds.

-Two little hands shot out of the small opening at the top and grabbed hold of his long, white beard.
-Nyalis clenched his teeth.
-The sharp pain of yanked whiskers nearly caused him to holler.
+Two little hands shot out of the wrapping and grabbed hold of his white beard, forcing him to grit his teeth against the pain of pulled whiskers.

-He lifted his head and studied the star-filled sky through the coverlet of branches.
+Lifting his head, he studied the star-filled sky through the coverlet of branches.
 Night already?
 Where had the time gone?
-Nyalis had been on the run for three days with no idea how much longer he could stay ahead of those tracking him.
-He knew the corax were close, he could feel them in the short hairs on the back of his neck.
-With the last of the sun’s rays having slipped over the horizon hours ago, he knew his best chance of spotting the Tower’s winged hunters would be their silhouettes against the brightly lit heavens.
+Nyalis had been on the run for three days, and his pursuers were showing no signs of letting up.
+He knew they were close.
+He could feel them in the short hairs on the back of his neck.
+With the last of the sun’s rays having slipped over the horizon hours before, his best chance to catch a glimpse of the Tower’s winged hunters would be to spot their silhouettes against the dimly lit heavens.

 If the stars began to wink, it was time to move.